-In the vast, arid stretches of Morocco’s desert, where the sun beats down relentlessly and water is scarce, there exists a small yet significant ritual that provides both comfort and sustenance—the preparation and sharing of mint tea.
-Known locally as “Atay”, this refreshing drink holds deep cultural importance and is integral to Moroccan hospitality.
+In Morocco’s vast and arid desert, where the sun is relentless and water scarce, a small ritual brings comfort—mint tea.
+Known locally as “Atay,” this refreshing drink carries deep cultural meaning and plays a central role in Moroccan hospitality.

 Mint Tea: The Heart of Moroccan Hospitality

-Tea in the desert is a welcoming gesture—offered to guests as a symbol of hospitality, respect, and friendship.
-For the Berber tribes, who have long called Morocco’s desert home, offering tea is a tradition that stretches back centuries.
-Regardless of how remote the location, visitors can expect to be greeted with a steaming cup of mint tea, often prepared in the traditional Moroccan style.
+In the desert, tea is a welcoming gesture.
+Hosts offer it to guests as a sign of respect, generosity, and friendship.
+Among the Berber tribes who live in Morocco’s deserts, serving tea is a tradition that dates back centuries.
+Even in the most remote places, visitors are greeted with a hot cup of mint tea made the traditional way.

 The Ritual of Tea: A Symbol of Connection and Hydration